Click here for the companion R script for this lecture.

 We can model each of these parameters (a, b, and k) separately for trees from wave and non-wave populations.

-We can also run simpler models in which these parameters are modeled as the same for both populations.
+We can also run simpler models in which some or all of these parameters are modeled as the same for both populations.

 Then we can ask the question: which model is the “best model”?